0xSacul/LillyTheFrog/README.md

 ⚠️ Please ask Sacul before using the code.

+🎉 **Discord BOT is online**

+Lilly The Frog is curently working on V1.0.1, you can add her to your server with [this invit link](https://discord.com/api/oauth2/authorize?client_id=971788258033950720&permissions=67648&scope=bot)

+Permissions required: Send Messages, Read Message History, Add Reactions.

+❓She won't work until Sacul sets up the channels she can talk in.
+Contact me via Discord to do it

 ## How does it works ?

 The bot analyzes each message sent in channel defined, if a message contains words he knows, he will give the appropriate answer